vp999/nlp_day_01_project/README.md

 Lets review some of the concepts taught in the class.
 At the end of the assignment you'll be able to:

 * Implement the necessary preprocessing steps required while processing natural language.
-* Classify and segregate new documents into the specified category of pre-existing documents.
 * Show contextual understanding learned by machine.

 ## Dataset